Shuupa/Encryptor-polybius-square-byShuupa/README.md

 This file shows the program workflow.
 (Indev!)

 Let's begin.
 The encryption method using Polybius square was invented back in Greece in the 2nd century BC.
-It's a table of the letters of the English alphabet.
+It's a table of the letters of the English alphabet (Original table on Greece).
 Each letter has its own number.
 It is determined by which row and column the letter is in. <br />
 <p align="center">
   <img src="https://github.com/Shuupa/Encryptor-polybius-square-byShuupa/blob/master/Screen/PolibiusSquare.png" width="200"/>
 </p>